-We ask our volunteers to contribute to ideas and discussions for new projects and will update you with information on new plans as we are able.
+We ask our volunteers to contribute to ideas and discussions for current and new projects and will update you with information on plans as we are able.

 Out of pocket expenses will be reimbursed where agreed in advance and with appropriate receipts.

-We would love you to be part of the team, but when we don’t have appropriate volunteering vacancies, we will endeavour to signpost you to other organisations who do.
+We would love you to be part of the team, but when we don’t have appropriate volunteering vacancies, we will signpost you to other organisations who do.

 Investing in volunteers

-As an organisation we are working towards the ‘Investment in Volunteers’ award.
-This is a best practice standard that will ensure that we recruit and manage volunteers to the best of our ability.
+As an organisation we are working towards the ‘Investing in Volunteers’ award.
+This is a best practice standard that will ensure that we recruit, support and manage volunteers to the best of our ability.
 Please be assured we are working hard to ensure that your volunteering experience will be a really positive one.

 Our current volunteering opportunities are posted on the Volunteer Opportunities page .